The Malaysian Government had previously imposed travel restrictions to curb the spread of COVID-19.

 For any voluntary cancellations, the refund value would depend on the terms and conditions of the ticket.

 Generally, most of the local airlines in Malaysia allow consumers to change their travel dates for the first time without additional charges.
-However, fare difference may apply if the fare of your new travel date is higher than the fare that you have paid for your original travel date.
+This is subject to the airline seat availability and fare difference may apply if the fare of your new travel date is higher than the fare that you have paid for your original travel date.

-You are advised to contact your travel agent/online travel agent.
-If your complaint is not resolved or you are not satisfied with the resolution, you may submit your complaint to the Ministry of Tourism, Arts and Culture Malaysia (MOTAC).
-Please note that this only applies to Malaysian registered travel agents.
+You are advised to contact your travel agents/online travel agents to understand your refund options.
+If your complaint is not resolved or you are not satisfied with the resolution, you may submit your complaint to the Ministry of Tourism, Arts and Culture Malaysia (MOTAC), the governing body for travel agents/online travel agents.

 Q1.
 My flight has been changed and I have already paid for accommodation and activities.
 How will the airline compensate me?